-If he have the condition a saint and the complexion of a devil, I had rather he should shrive me than wive me.
-(I.ii.129-131)
+If I could bid the fifth welcome with so good a heart as I can bid the other four farewell, I should be glad of his approach.
+If he have the condition of a saint and the complexion of a devil, I had rather he should shrive me than wive me.
+(A I, s ii)

 You call me misbeliever, cutthroat dog,

 And all for use of that which is mine own.
 (A I, s iii)

 Shylock speaks directly to Antonio, reminding him how Antonio mistreats Shylock due to his religion.
 This discussion comes as Bassanio asks for a loan from Shylock, using Antonio’s credit.
 Shylock hates Antonio because of the way Antonio judges, and because he does not like the way Antonio does business.
 The religious difference between Antonio and Shylock fuels Antonio’s mistreatment of Shylock and, in turn, Shylock’s hatred for Antonio.
 The fact that Antonio remains unaware of how his religious insults disrespect and anger others shows the discrimination common to their society.